XjSv/Cryptocurrencies-Price-Tracker-Gadget/readme.md

 ### Prerequisites (for building)

 The build script uses PowerShell v5 to ZIP the files into an archive.
-Therefor in order to use the build in tool for archiving PowerShell v5 needs to be installed.
+Therefore in order to use the build in tool for archiving PowerShell v5 needs to be installed.

 ## Testing & Debugging